Measuring Motivations of Crowdworkers: The Multidimensional Crowdworker Motivation Scale: Introduction

-The emergence of crowd employment and a general trend towards more flexible and shorter term employment has given rise to policy discussions on social protection and working conditions of crowdworkers (e.g. \cite{europarl,euroagenda,codagnone2016future,felstiner2011working}).
-One ongoing discussion is whether crowd employment is to be considered ``work” at all, or whether it is mostly considered a spare-time activity by many workers, meaning that payment plays only a minor role for them \cite{europarl}.
-Currently, on popular micro-task platforms, the achievable hourly wage is below 2 US\$ (e.g. \cite{ross2010crowdworkers, horton2010labor, khanna2010evaluating}).
-While this amount is above minimum wage in some countries, in many high-income countries it is far below the wage of any traditional job.
+The emergence of crowd employment and a general trend towards more flexible and shorter-term employment have given rise to policy discussions on social protection and working conditions of crowdworkers (e.g. \cite{europarl,euroagenda,codagnone2016future,felstiner2011working}).
+One ongoing discussion is whether crowd employment is to be considered ``work'' at all, or whether it is mostly considered a spare-time activity by many workers, meaning that remuneration plays only a minor role for them \cite{europarl}.
+Estimates of the hourly wage achievable on popular micro-task platforms lie between under US\$1 and around US\$5 \cite{berg2016income, berg2018digital, ross2010crowdworkers, horton2010labor, khanna2010evaluating}.
+While this amount is above the minimum wage in some countries, in many high-income countries it is far below the wage of any traditional job.
 Despite this, the rise of crowd employment is an international phenomenon which does not exclude high-income countries.
-Understanding the underlying motivations of the ``indefinite and unknown group" of crowdworkers is therefore crucial in understanding this new form of employment.
+Understanding the underlying motivations of the international, ``indefinite and unknown group'' of crowdworkers is therefore crucial for understanding this new form of employment.

+Although there has been some research on the motivation of crowdworkers, there is currently no theoretically founded scale for comprehensively measuring motivations of crowdworkers in different countries.
+So far, the question of what motivates people across the world to participate in micro-task crowdwork remains largely open.

-This paper develops the groundwork for understanding the motivations of the international crowd workforce by presenting the Multidimensional Crowdworker Motivation Scale (MCMS).
-The MCMS is theoretically grounded in Self-Determination Theory (SDT) and tailored specifically to the context of crowdsourced micro-labor.
-Most items in the MCMS are based on items from existing SDT-based motivation scales (such as the Multidimensional Work Motivation Scale \cite{mwms} and the Work Extrinsic Intrinsic Motivation Scale \cite{weims}), which were adapted to the idiosyncrasies of work on micro-task platforms.
+This paper lays the groundwork for understanding the motivations of the international crowd workforce by introducing the Multidimensional Crowdworker Motivation Scale (MCMS) and presenting a case study conducted on a large sample of crowdworkers from ten different countries.
+The MCMS is theoretically grounded in self-determination theory (SDT) and tailored specifically to the context of paid crowdsourced micro-labor.
+Most items in the MCMS are based on items from existing SDT-based motivation scales developed for the traditional work context, which we adapted to the idiosyncrasies of work on micro-task platforms.